Removal from the Halifax and other lender panels: Why they do it and how to get reinstated

 • Halifax may terminate membership of its conveyancing panel where a firm fails to provide any relevant information or provide incorrect information in its application form or in relation to any future requests for information.

-• What happens if our Halifax panel reinstatement application is refused and our client has a mortgage offer with the Halifax?
+• What are the consequences if our Halifax panel reinstatement application is rejected and our client has a mortgage offer with the Halifax?

-• Can we act for Halifax while the application for reinstatement on the Halifax panel is being assessed?
-How do I discover if our reinstatement application to the Halifax panel is accepted?
+• Can this firm act for Halifax while the appeal for reinstatement on the Halifax panel is being progressed?
+How do I discover if our reinstatement appeal to the Halifax panel is accepted?

 Top Tip: The best way to avoid the hassle of seeking Halifax panel reinstatement is to ensure that your firm is not removed off of the Halifax conveyancing panel in the first place.